musamairshad/CS50-Lecture-8/README.md

-## Contains material related to CS50 - Lecture 8
+## This repository contains material related to CS50 - Lecture 8